itmat/CAMPAREE/doc/running_camparee.rst

     pcluster ssh camparee-cluster -i /path/to/AWS_key_file.pem

-6. Install CAMPAREE on the cluster using the instructions listed above.
+6. Install CAMPAREE on the cluster using the instructions listed :ref:`above <running-installation>`.
 Note, the prerequisites were already handled by the post-install script.
-You can test the install using the 'Baby Genome' as described in the quick start guide.
+You can test the install using the 'Baby Genome' as described in the :ref:`quick start guide <quick-start-baby-genome>`.

 7. Prepare CAMPAREE config file, making sure to set ``scheduler_mode:`` to 'sge'.

 8. CAMPAREE is now ready to run in **sge** mode.

-When you have finish running CAMPAREE and have transferred all data off of the cluster, you can shut down and delete the cluster with the following command::
+When you have finished running CAMPAREE and have transferred all data off of the cluster, you can shut down and delete the cluster with the following command::

     pcluster delete camparee-cluster